 For my birthday this year, my husband gifted me some olive green overalls, $50 worth of organic seeds, and a pair of floral printed Toms…and ya’ll…I’ve never felt more seen.
 Haha!
 It’s no secret that my husband Matt and I nerd out about all things regarding soil health, farming, integrative health and functional medicine, and organic/nutrient dense food.
-So I thought I’d share about the benefits of growing your own food, what I’ll be growing, and give you a few resources to start your own garden.
-And with all this COVID-19 craziness going on, I think NOW is a perfect time to start one.
+So I thought I’d share my spring garden plans, the benefits of growing your own food, and give you a few resources to start your own garden.

 So for those of you that don’t know, I live in upstate NY and it just snowed last week..(what?).
 So we’ve started some herbs and things indoors and are waiting for our frosty temperatures to warm up juuuust a little more before we transplant/direct seed the rest of our garden.
 Here’s what we’ve already started and have growing indoors: Figs, strawberries, basil, oregano, lavender (notoriously difficult to start from seed so I’ll let you know how that goes…), marigolds, garlic, and a few varieties of lettuce.
 We also had an apple tree on our property that wasn’t doing well so I took some cuttings a little while ago and I am now rooting them in water so we can plant those as well.
 We’ll also be doing spinach, tomatoes, cucumbers, bell peppers, jalapeños, and some wildflowers for the bees!
 It might sound like a lot but we’ll only be doing one or two plants of each thing.
 We rent our home so we can’t go too crazy but just you wait until we get our own little plot of land….I’ll be growing #allthethings.